boto/boto3/docs/source/reference/customizations/dynamodb.rst

   of the computer hardware representation of binary fractions.
   This issue is explained in the Python documentation section titled `Floating Point Arithmetic`_.
-  Because of this, float values are converted to Decimal using create_decimal_from_float_ and may be an inexact and/or rounded representation of the true value.
+  Because of this, float values are converted to Decimal using create_decimal_from_float_ and may be an inexact rounded representation of the value.
+  Sterilization of float uses decimal precision set to 38 places.

 .. _Floating Point Arithmetic: https://docs.python.org/3/tutorial/floatingpoint.html
 .. _create_decimal_from_float: https://docs.python.org/3/library/decimal.html#decimal.Context.create_decimal_from_float